escolmebartlebooth/CarND-PID-Control-Project/README.md

 * "-t": passing this as a command line parameter will put the software into tune mode
 * "-s": passing this as a command line parameter will turn a throttle controller on
+* it is also possible to pass initial values for the coefficients by passing up to 6 double values: ./pid 1.0 1.0 for example will set the P and I coefficients for the steering controller to 1.

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)